Get email delivery of the Cadence blog featured here

 This first blog in the series talks about features that are not new but capabilities that are ground-breaking and can support your device-level routing requirements for a design with the use of the Finish Trunk command.
 The current capabilities in the ICADVM18.1 ISR3 release are limited to a user-assisted flow using the Finish Trunk command.

-To see how you can use the Finish Trunk command on a design that has width spacing patterns (WSPs) defined, has connectivity defined, and is set up to run the Pin to Trunk route flow, look at the video below.
+See how you can use the Finish Trunk command on a design that has width spacing patterns (WSPs) defined, has connectivity defined, and is set up to run the Pin to Trunk route flow.
+To view the detailed video, click the below image.

 Access the Finish Trunk command by starting the Create Wire command and then right-click the wire being created.
 Alternatively, you can use the bindkey 2.

 One of the most powerful features of the Pin to Trunk routing is the Trunk Extending option that can be set either to One Direction or Both Directions.
 When you use set Trunk Extending to the Both Directions option and run the Finish Trunk command, the trunk is extended in both directions from the last canvas location of the wire being created.
-In addition, if you have selected the Trunk Trimming option (as is the case in the above video), the trunk connecting to the last pin is trimmed to the right and left of the last via of the wire.
+In addition, if you have selected the Trunk Trimming option, the trunk connecting to the last pin is trimmed to the right and left of the last via of the wire.

 The images below show the routed results after the Finish Trunk command was executed with Trunk Extending set to Both Directions and Trunk Trimming option selected.
 Note that the yellow highlights indicate the last device pin in the row.